aeharding/metar-taf-parser/README.md

 // -or-

-// Optionally pass a date (approximately when the report was issued, +/- a week)
-// to get the issued date on the report: const datedMetar = parseMetar(rawMetarString, { date: new Date() });
+// Optionally pass the date issued to add it to the report const datedMetar = parseMetar(rawMetarString, { issued });
 ```

 #### `parseTAF`